xatapult/da-2022-schematron/docs/README.md

 I do not just strive for the best solution from a business and technical perspective, but also for optimal understandability.
 Therefore, documentation is never an afterthought.
 I consider my ability to explain and clarify complex technical stuff, both live and in prose, as an important non-technical skill.

 In my (recent) past I have given several successful courses on topics such as XML, XSLT, XML&#160;Schema and XProc.
 Most of these courses I developed myself.
+On Declarative Amsterdam  2021 I did a [tutorial on XProc](https://da.xatapult.com/) (which is still available).

 I'm the author of three books: